kubernetes-sigs/cluster-api/docs/book/src/reference/api/metadata-propagation.md

 - `.spec.template.metadata.annotations` => `Machine.annotations`, `InfraMachine.annotations`, `BootstrapConfig.annotations`

 ## Machine
-Top-level labels that meet a specific cretria are propagated to the Node labels and top-level annotatation are not propagated.
+Top-level labels and annotations that meet a specific criteria are propagated to the Node labels and annotations.
 - `.labels.[label-meets-criteria]` => `Node.labels`
-- `.annotations` => Not propagated.
+- `.annotations.[annotation-meets-criteria]` => `Node.annotations`

 Labels that meet at least one of the following criteria are always propagated to the Node:
 - Has `node-role.kubernetes.io` as prefix.